peytondmurray/CV/peyton_murray_cv.typ

     #h(1fr)
     May 2021 - Present

+    - Led design and delivery for open source contracts as tech lead for teams of 5-10 engineers on projects used by millions of developers, including NumPy, SciPy, Jupyter, Ray, TensorFlow.
+Delivered all contracts on schedule and within budget.
+    - Mentored and advocated for a global team of junior engineers; managed multiple open-source contracts simultaneously.
     - Backend open-source engineer in Quansight's consulting branch.
 Contributed open source bug fixes, feature development, and maintenance for large and critical packages in the Python scientific ecosystem, including `jupyter`, `scipy`, `numpy`,